TextileTopher/embroidery_visualizer/API_USAGE.md

 - `X-Fast-Output-Backup` – Relative path to the fast PNG backup (if produced).
 - `X-Legacy-Output-Backup` – Relative path to the legacy PNG backup (if produced).
+- `X-Video-Output-Backup` – Relative path to the MP4 backup when `include_video`
+  is enabled.
+- `X-Archive-Backup` – Relative path to the ZIP bundle stored for reference when a ZIP response is returned.

 Every upload persists to disk alongside the renders (deduplicated with a timestamp suffix) so you can re-download the originals later.